usttam/Task_9.11/readme.md

-# Generator of random user data: full name, gender, date of birth and profession..
+# Generator of random user data: full name, gender, date of birth and profession.

 Developed as a practical task on the course '_Full-stack developer'_
 ---